 In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at The County Hospital.
-Please note this is not a 24 hour service - Please click here for further information and options.
+If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at The County Hospital (please note this is not a 24 hour service).

 Also in the event of poisoning or overdose the attend A&E

-If you are unable to book an advance routine appointment & need to be seen sooner the receptionists can book an emergency triage time for you on the day you call & you will receive a phone call from one of the GPs.
+If you are unable to book an advance routine appointment and need to be seen sooner the receptionists can book an emergency triage time for you on the day you contact us.
+You will then receive a telephone call from one of the GPs.
 They will advise you or arrange appointment for you if you need to be seen either on that day or within a few days.

 If you require medical attention during the day it is essential that you telephone the surgery for advice.
 Please do not attend to be seen by a doctor or nurse at the surgery unless you have been given an appointment as you will be asked to return home and telephone the surgery first.
 The reason for this is you may arrive when GPs are out on their visits.
 The receptionist will be able to advise you.

-If you have an urgent problem outside normal surgery hours (our opening times can be found here), please telephone the normal surgery number 01785 223012 and your call will be automatically diverted to an answering message where you will receive full details regarding emergency arrangements.
+If you have an urgent problem outside normal surgery hour, please telephone the normal surgery number 01785 223 012 and your call will be automatically diverted to an answering message where you will receive full details regarding emergency arrangements.

-In addition, if you need medical help which is not an emergency, call NHS 111.
-Calls to 111 are free from land lines and mobile telephones.
+In addition, if you need medical help which is not an emergency, telephone NHS 111.
+Calls to NHS 111 are free from land lines and mobile telephones.
 Lines are open 24/7, every day of the year.

-You can call 111 when you think you need to go to the Emergency Department at the hospital, or another Urgent Care Service, if you need advice outside surgery opening hours or you are not sure who to call for medical help.
+You can call NHS 111 when you think you need to go to the Accident Emergency (A&E) Department at the hospital, or another Urgent Care Service, if you need advice outside surgery opening hours or you are not sure who to call for medical help.